rust-lang/reference/src/inline-assembly.md

 # }
 # #[cfg(not(target_arch = "x86_64"))] core::compile_error!("Test not supported on this arch");
 ```

+r[asm.options.checks.label-with-outputs]
+- It is a compile-time error to have any `label` blocks in an asm block with outputs.

 r[asm.options.global_asm-restriction]
 `global_asm!` only supports the `att_syntax` and `raw` options.